Tag Archives: Final Project

 5. Your exported High Quality PDF file.

 Upload ONLY the High Quality PDF file to the “CGD 1 Final Project 2023” assignment post on the Google Classroom page.
 I will print out two color copies for you.
 Using a pair of scissors, cut out your papercraft figurine.
 Be sure to cut all slits before you begin folding it.
 Fold and assemble your figurine according to the instructions on the template.
 Cut out all your accessories as well.
-When complete, it should look like the examples in my window.
-Have your completed figurine and all four of its accessories assembled and under my Christmas tree before end of class on Tuesday, December 19th, 2023.
+When complete, it should look like the “Kaveman” example at the top of my Christmas tree.
+Have your completed figurine and all four of its accessories assembled and under my Christmas tree before end of class on Thursday, December 12th, 2024

 This is your final CGD1 project, and will be graded based on the effectiveness of your use of the principles of C.R.A.P. in your overall design, the design of your logo, and the assembly of your papercraft figurine.
-You have more than four full days of class time (including the 104 minute block day on Thursday) to complete this project, and late projects will not be accepted, so please use your time effectively and wisely.
+You have more than seven full days of class time to complete this project, so please use your time effectively and wisely.
 Good luck and happy papercrafting!

 Objective: